RikuDaDev/PMplans/README.md

 ♡ 70+ Server Members

-♡ Will need to have [this bot](https://discord.com/api/oauth2/authorize?client_id=711428816127393844&permissions=122272738390&scope=bot%20applications.commands) to count PM points ( or any other bot which can do that.)
+♡ It is recommended to have [this bot](https://discord.com/api/oauth2/authorize?client_id=711428816127393844&permissions=122272738390&scope=bot%20applications.commands) to count PM points ( or any other bot which can do that.)

 ♡ Someone from the hiring server must join as a **Rep** and be given the `@Reps` role in [My PM Portal](https://discord.gg/XvM4VwJvXa).
 It is optional by the way, in some cases I'd rep your server myself, but not everytime for every server, so joining is recommended.